-‘The Masked Singer UK’ Spoilers: Viewers Think That Sausage Is Louisa Johnson
+'The Masked Singer UK' Spoilers: Viewers Think That Sausage Is Louisa Johnson

 Johnson rose to fame after winning The X Factor in the U.K, which means the "I look like a pop star, I sound like a pop star, and I am a pop star," might be the true statement.
 The "So Good" hitmaker is not only a powerhouse vocalist but would also be considered a "girly girl."

-Sausage has yet to be unmasked meaning viewers will have to keeping watching to find out if Johnson is singing underneath the costume.
+Sausage has yet to be unmasked meaning viewers will have to keep watching to find out if Johnson is the one singing underneath the costume.